-This country-specific Q&A provides an overview to private client law in Monaco.
+This country-specific Q&A provides an overview to tax laws and regulations that may occur in Monaco.

 Which factors bring an individual within the scope of tax on income and capital gains?